 After you have set up your several friend lists, you can now define the privacy policies which you wish to apply to each of them.
 For instance, you might want to prevent your “Colleagues” friends from seeing any photos you had and will upload, but allow your “Friends” and “Family” to see them.
 This, along with restriction of contact details, wall posts or other updates, can be done when you tweak the settings within each group.

 You are also now able to put in any new friends you’ve added into whichever category you want to.
 One thing to note is that if you place a friend into two categories like “Colleagues” and “Friends”, your privacy setting will be set to the more restrictive category.

-2. Hiding from Facebook Search
+2. Hide from Facebook Search

-3. Hiding from Public Search Engines
+3. Hide from Search Engines

 The privacy settings page not only allows you to control your visibility on Facebook Search, but also enables you to hide your online presence from external search engines like Google and Bing.

 This option is especially useful for individuals who have chosen not to appear in Facebook’s search directory and desire complete anonymity from both Facebook users and non-users, both within the platform and in search engine results.

 You may decide what you want to post on your facebook profile page, however, if you allow friends to also post on your wall, then it may open a can of worm of what could appear on your profile page.

 Some of your friends may have a tendency to write things on your wall that you’d rather not let others see, like your relationship problems, financial troubles, etc. or worst, if your friendÃ¢ÂÂs facebook account is hacked, they may spam your profile page with horrible things you donÃ¢ÂÂt want other friends to see.